cmonappa1/Medical_QA/README.md

-# Medical QA RAG System
+# Medical QA RAG Based System

 This project implements a question-answering system using medical QA pairs.
 It uses sentence-transformer embeddings for retrieval and T5/FLAN-T5 models for generation.
 The final model supports both retrieval-based and generation-based predictions, with evaluation using Cosine Similarity and ROUGE metrics.